hspencer/dp/_posts/2004-11-05-travesia-a-iruya.md

 ---
-layout: post
+layout: posts
 permalink: /2004/11/travesia-a-iruya/
-title: "Traves\xEDa a Iruya"
+title: "Travesía a Iruya"
 description: None
 date: 2004-11-05 19:12:48 -0000
 last_modified_at: 2004-11-05 19:12:48 -0000